biolink/biolink-model/docs/index.md

  * [has participant](has_participant.md) - holds between a process and a continuant, where the continuant is somehow involved in the process
     * [enabled by](enabled_by.md) - holds between a process and a physical entity, where the physical entity executes the process
        * [molecular activity➞enabled by](molecular_activity_enabled_by.md) - The gene product, gene, or complex that catalyzes the reaction
-    * [enables](enables.md) - holds between a physical entity and a process, where the physical entity executes the process
     * [has input](has_input.md) - holds between a process and a continuant, where the continuant is an input into the process
        * [molecular activity➞has input](molecular_activity_has_input.md) - A chemical entity that is the input for the reaction
     * [has output](has_output.md) - holds between a process and a continuant, where the continuant is an output of the process